johot/use-expander/Readme.md

 - Very easy to use!

-- Existing solutions felt way to old, complicated and large.
+- Existing solutions felt way too old, complicated and large.
 This is a super small library that only takes care of the essentials and lets you do the rest.

-- All implementations are done using only hooks and modern "React code" and does not rely on things like timers etc.
+- All implementations are done using only hooks and "modern" React code and does not rely on things like timers etc.

 - No built in animation implementation (this is a good thing), you are free to implement the transitions using regular `.css` files, libraries like emotion or regular React inline styles.

+- Tested and works with SSR.

-- Accessibility support `TODO`
+- Accessibility support `TODO: coming soon`

 - Full TypeScript support.

 ## How to use

-Using css files
+Controlling the transition animation using regular `.css` files:

 ```css
 /* In your .css file */